MySQL provides an authentication plugin that implements SHA-256 hashing for user account passwords.

 involves no special preparation on the client side.
 For

 server determines that

-appropriate authentication plugin and invokes it.
-The plugin
+the appropriate authentication plugin and invokes it.
+The

-finds that the connection does not use SSL and thus requires the
+plugin finds that the connection does not use SSL and thus

 The server sends the public key to the client as needed, but if a copy of the RSA public key is available on the client host, the client can use it to save a round trip in the client/server protocol:

 mysql --ssl-mode=DISABLED -u sha256user -p --server-public-key-path=Enter password:

 The public key value in the file named by the